sylk80/connect_four_solo/docs/NOTES.md

 :heavy_plus_sign: token should be placed in rack :heavy_check_mark:

-:heavy_plus_sign: token should be found in rack at it's position
+:heavy_plus_sign: token should be found in rack at it's position :heavy_check_mark:

 :heavy_plus_sign: token should occupy lowest position